mggg-states/IL-shapefiles/Chicago/README.md

 - `HISP19`: Hispanic population from 2015-2019 ACS
 - `H_WHITE19`: Hispanic White population from 2015-2019 ACS
 - `H_BLACK19`: Hispanic Black population from 2015-2019 ACS
-- `H_AMIN19`: HispaEmanuel_M1nic American Indian and Alaska Native population from 2015-2019 ACS
+- `H_AMIN19`: Hispanic American Indian and Alaska Native population from 2015-2019 ACS
 - `H_ASIAN19`: Hispanic Asian population from 2015-2019 ACS
 - `H_NHPI19`: Hispanic Native Hawaiian and Pacific Islander population from 2015-2019 ACS
 - `H_OTHER19`: Hispanic population of other race from 2015-2019 ACS
 - `H_2MORE19`: Hispanic population of two or more races from 2015-2019 ACS
+- `MAY19LL`: Number of votes for Lori Lightfoot in 2019 mayoral runoff election
+- `MAY19TP`: Number of votes for Toni Preckwinkle in 2019 mayoral runoff election

 ## Projection
 This shapefile uses a UTM Zone 16N projection (EPSG 26916).